openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 For _Secure routing_ mode, the so-called `backbone key` needs to be configured in openHAB.
 It is created by the ETS tool and cannot be changed via the ETS user interface.
+There are two possible ways to provide the key to openHAB:

 - The backbone key can be extracted from Security report (ETS, Reports, Security, look for a 32-digit key) and specified in parameter `routerBackboneKey`.
+- The backbone key is included in ETS keyring export (ETS, project settings, export keyring).
+Keyring file is configured using `keyringFile` (put it in `config\misc` folder of the openHAB installation) and also requires `keyringPassword`.

 For _Secure tunneling_ with a Secure IP Interface (or a router in tunneling mode), more parameters are required.
 A unique device authentication key, and a specific tunnel identifier and password need to be available.
+It can be provided to openHAB in two different ways:

 - All information can be looked up in ETS and provided separately: `tunnelDeviceAuthentication`, `tunnelUserPassword`.
  `tunnelUserId` is a number that is not directly visible in ETS, but can be looked up in keyring export or deduced (typically 2 for the first tunnel of a device, 3 for the second one, ...).
  `tunnelUserPasswort` is set in ETS in the properties of the tunnel (below the IP interface, you will see the different tunnels listed) and denoted as "Password".
  `tunnelDeviceAuthentication` is set in the properties of the IP interface itself; check for the tab "IP" and the description "Authentication Code".
+- All necessary information is included in ETS keyring export (ETS, project settings, export keyring).
+ Keyring file is configured using `keyringFile` (put it in `config\misc` folder of the openHAB installation) and `keyringPassword`.
+ In addition, `tunnelSourceAddress` needs to be set to uniquely identify the tunnel in use.

 ### KNX Data Secure